vipulrai91/markdown-cv/index.md

 <div id="webaddress"><a href="vipulrai8891@gmail.com">vipulrai8891@gmail.com</a>
 | <a href="https://vipulrai91.github.io/">vipulrai91.github.io</a></div>

-_Engineering professional with substantial experience designing and executing solutions for complex business problems involving large scale data analysis, real-time analytics.
+Engineering professional with substantial experience designing and executing solutions for complex business problems involving large scale data analysis, real-time analytics.
 Knows how to use the right tools when and where they make sense enabling organizations effectively analyze and process TB/PB of structured and unstructured data.
-6+ years of experience working on Big Data Ecosystem.
-DataBricks Certified Spark Developer (August-2015 , Certification No 1.1.0-0170)_
+7+ years of experience working on Big Data Ecosystem.
+DataBricks Certified Spark Developer (August-2015 , Certification No 1.1.0-0170)

 ## Currently